 More about wall cracks.

 When your foundation is showing signs of bowing, buckling walls or any other foundation issues, we at Healthy Spaces are the contractors you're looking for.
 As a locally owned and operated foundation repair company, we've been working with soils in your neighborhood since we first opened our doors for business.

 We'd like to offer you a free, no-obligation foundation repair quote to help you identify the problems you're facing with your foundation -- and what it might take to fix them.
 To schedule an appointment with one of our certified foundation specialists, call or e-mail us today!

-We're proud to serve Vincennes, Evansville, Washington, surrounding areas such as Owensboro, Jasper, Bedford, New Albany, New Palestine, Huntingburg, Henderson, and many nearby locales in IN and KY.
+We're proud to serve Owensboro, Evansville, Henderson, surrounding areas such as Vincennes, Shepherdsville, Newburgh, Radcliff, Jasper, Leitchfield, Madisonville, and many nearby locales in IN and KY.

 Looking for a price?
 Get a no cost, no obligation free estimate.